11AbiRam11/ETL_Py-to-Sql/README.md

     ```

 2.  **Set up the Environment File:**
     Create a file named `.env` inside the `Config/` directory.
 This file will store your secret keys and database configuration.
-You can use `Config/env_format` as a template.

     ```ini
     # --- API Configuration ---